tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. method:: ProgressRow.unicode(width)

-   Returns the output line and its current progress as a unicode string, formatted to the given width in onscreen characters.
+   Returns the output line and its current progress as a Unicode string, formatted to the given width in onscreen characters.
    Screen width can be determined from the :meth:`Messenger.terminal_size` method.